phntmxyz/sidekick/README.md

-  clean            Cleans the project dart             Calls dart deps             Gets dependencies for all packages flutter          Call the Flutter SDK associated with the project sidekick         Manages the sidekick CLI
+  clean            Cleans the project dart             Calls dart deps             Gets dependencies for all packages format           Formats all Dart files in the project flutter          Call the Flutter SDK associated with the project sidekick         Manages the sidekick CLI